 9 The ESO's incentive scheme runs on a two-year cycle aligned with the business plan cycles for RIIO-2.
-Therefore, the first End of Scheme Report will be published by 7was published on 19 May 2023.
+Therefore, the first End of Scheme Report was published on 19 May 2023.
 The RIGs submission which will be published by 31 July 2023 will act as the final true up of the value for money assessment and this will be taken into account ahead of the Authority's final decision on the first incentive reward or penalty by 31 August 2023.